This article has links to products and services we love, which we may make commission from.

 Walk towards the Barrowlands; if visiting on a weekend, swing by the Barras Market to experience this Glasgow institution set up by Maggie McIver, who died a multi-millionaire in 1958.

-If you love music, you will want to join the Glasgow City Music Tours run by music journalists complimenting Glasgow’s UNESCO City of Music status.
-Grab a bite to eat at BaAd or continue on to the next stop on your Glasgow itinerary.
+If you love music, you should join the Glasgow City Music Tours, which are run by music journalists and complement Glasgow’s UNESCO City of Music status.

-From here you have two options – park, palace and a pint or God’s house, the graveyard and gin.
+From here, you have two options – park, palace, and a pint or God’s house, the graveyard, and gin.

 Option 1: Glasgow Green, Breweries and Lunch